AdobeDocs/commerce-learn.en/help/app-builder/first-app/test-folder.md

 ---
 title: The test folder
-description: Learn about the types of files in the test folder for this sample application
+description: Learn about the types of files in the test folder for this sample application.
-landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files are located in the test folder
+landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files are located in the test folder.
 kt: 12424
 doc-type: tutorial
 audience: all